auth0/docs/articles/tokens/concepts/jwt-claims-naming-rules.md

 There are two types of claims:

-* Reserved: Claims defined by the [JWT specification](https://tools.ietf.org/html/rfc7519) to ensure interoperability with third-party, or external, applications.
+* **Reserved**: Claims defined by the [JWT specification](https://tools.ietf.org/html/rfc7519) to ensure interoperability with third-party, or external, applications.
-* Custom: Claims that you define yourself.
+* **Custom**: Claims that you define yourself.
 Name these claims carefully to avoid collision with reserved claims or other custom claims.

 ### Reserved claims